European Parliament polling reaches tipping point for right-of-centre majority

 This post first appeared on LinkedIn on June 11, 2023 and is reproduced here without amendment.
 Since that date there have been national parliamentary elections in Greece and Spain which in many respects confirm the analysis presented here.
 Furthermore, it is now agreed to increase the number of seats in the European Parliament by 15, with additional seats going to France, Spain and the Netherlands (2 each) and 1 additional seat to Austria, Belgium, Poland, Slovenia, Slovakia, Finland, Latvia, Ireland and Denmark.

-A couple of weeks ago the Council of the EU confirmed that the next elections to the European Parliament (EP) will take place from 6 to 9 June 2024.… Read the rest
+A couple of weeks ago the Council of the EU confirmed that the next elections to the European Parliament (EP) will take place from 6 to 9 June 2024.
+So in exactly one year’s time we will know the outcome of the election and the political composition of the next Parliament.

 The development of Environmental Land Management in England: still a work in progress